quachpas/cap_flashcards/README.md

 How to install :
 1. Move everything in the Web folder to your webserver root folder.
 2. Give appropriate ownerhships/permissions recursively to the user.
+3. Don't forget to install the fonts (Dancing Script and Roboto Condensed).

 ## TeX Live and Inkscape